-PlagScan bring you a new version of the API based on RESTful architecture, with increased functionality and more security.
+PlagScan brings you a new version of the API based on RESTful architecture, with increased functionality and more security.

-NOTE: In order to actually execute plagiarism checks and retrieve results, your account needs to be unlocked and must have some test credit available.
+NOTE: To acutally execute plagiarism checks and retrieve results your account needs to be unlocked and equipped with test credit.

 The reply is generally sent as JSON data, with the exception of a RETRIEVE method with a MODE equal to or greater than 3: Annotated docx files (RETRIEVE method with MODE=3) are sent as plain binary data.
 A RETRIEVE method with MODE=4 or higher will return reports in valid HTML but not XML.